paarthxx/xyz/content/burn.md

 if you have access to a freezer, take x2 hydration packs, fill both and freeze.<br>
 then each day rotate one, so you’ll always have a frozen one available.<br>
 there is ***nothing*** like ending a night of cycling with a hot sunrise and some icy cold water<br>
-pro pro move:  add 4-5 sachets of [electrolytes](https://drinklmnt.com)
+pro pro move:  add 4-5 sachets of [electrolytes](https://drinklmnt.com).

-next year i'm planning on getting a rear view mirror for my (e)bike, for keeping track of the gang and probably an led pole/totem so its easier to find<br>
+next year i'm planning on getting a rear view mirror for my (e)bike, for keeping track of the gang and probably an led pole/totem so it's easier to find.<br>

 <br>